d-vanos/MplusReadR/README.md

 ‘dejon’ project, but these can be used more widely across different types of Mplus output.
 These functions all start with ‘mplus’.

 Each set of functions has its own tutorial.
-Check out the [Dejon vignette](https://d-vanos.github.io/MplusReadR/articles/Dejon-vignette.html) and the general [MplusReadR vignette](https://d-vanos.github.io/MplusReadR/articles/MplusReadR-vignette.html).
+To learn about the functions, check out the [Dejon vignette](https://d-vanos.github.io/MplusReadR/articles/Dejon-vignette.html) and the general [MplusReadR vignette](https://d-vanos.github.io/MplusReadR/articles/MplusReadR-vignette.html).